ibabushkin/morgue-server/docs/api.md

 application provided by `morgue-server`.
 It's main purpose is to allow a distributed usage of the functionality provided by `morgue`.

-All API calls are exposed through a RESTful interface as described below.
+All API calls are exposed through a REST-ish interface as described below.

 ## Basic concept
 Most API calls are verified using a so-called API key which can be assumed to